emilioMaddalena/causal-inference-studies/material/propensity_scores.md

 # **Propensity scores**

 <div class="highlight-section">
-Propensity scores are probabilities.
-The probability of a certain type of unit (e.g. asian descendants) receiving the treatment.
+Propensity scores are likelihoods.
+The likelihood of a certain type of unit (e.g. asian descendants) receiving the treatment.
 </div>

-Experiments are usually design balancing groups of treated $T=1$ vs non-treated people $T=0$.
+Experiments are usually design balancing groups of treated $T=1$ vs control people $T=0$.
 And making sure that, if our population has some important features $X$, those will be **equally represented in both groups**.

 Imagine testing the effectiveness of a new dietary supplement.
 Given some characteristic $X = \text{vegan}$, you'd want to see roughly the same number of these individuals in the treated and untreated groups.